devakapatel/t9-nextra-3/pages/sem-6/question-banks/software-engineering-with-uml/unit-3.md

 LOC counts the lines of code; FP counts the functional units delivered.
 FP is generally considered a more robust and reliable metric for estimating software development effort and size than LOC, even though it's more difficult to calculate.
 LOC might be useful as a supplementary metric, but it shouldn't be the primary measure of project size or complexity.

-## 8) What are the principles and needs of Software Measurement?
-Explain the classification of software measurement.
+## <mark> 8) What are the principles and needs of Software Measurement?
+Explain the classification of software measurement. </mark>

 ### Principles and Needs of Software Measurement